-New for Fall 2016, the college is introducing a series of four one-hour courses to produce better prepared HCB students for post-graduation careers and/or graduate education.
+All Haslam College of Business students will complete a series of four one-hour courses to produce better prepared students for post-graduation careers and/or graduate education.
 The Haslam Leaders: Preparing to do Business series will enable students to achieve higher value-added educational outcomes, employment, and career opportunities to develop leadership potential and capabilities.